Industrial Organizational Psychology Salary Ph.D vs Psy.D.

 Salaries Increase with Experience

-One of the interesting aspects of this field of psychology with a Ph.D. is how your salary rises with more experience in industrial-organizational psychology.
-According to Payscale.com, we see the following salaries:
+One of the interesting aspects of this field of psychology with a PhD is how your salary rises with more experience in industrial-organizational psychology.
+Wage categories serve as a logical stand-in for experience:

 Ph.D. in Industrial-Organizational Psychology Outlook

 Whether your specialty is Industrial Organizational Psychology or another specialty in the field, you will see plenty of job demand in the coming years.
-The Bureau of Labor Statistics reports employment for psychologists will rise by 14% through 2026.
+The Bureau of Labor Statistics reports employment for psychologists in general will rise by 7% between 2023 and 2033.
 This rate is faster than average compared to all other occupations.

-Further, employment of clinical, school and counseling psychologists will also rise by 14% in the same period of time.
+Employment of clinical and counseling psychologists will rise by 13% in the same period of time.
 It is expected that higher demand for psychological services in schools, companies, mental health centers, and social service agencies will boost demand generally for psychologists.
-(BLS.gov).

 Increase in Demand for I/O Psychologists Reflects Increasing Health Occupation Demand